OscarValerock/PowerQueryFunctions/README.md

 ## Introduction
 This repository contains a collection of Power Query functions.

-## History
+## History - This repository and function library stands on the shoulders of giants:
-This repository was inspired by [Injae Park's YouTube video](https://www.youtube.com/watch?v=GXFxiEVAmfI) and [repository](https://github.com/PowerBIPark/PowerBI_MQueryTest) on how to version control Power BI; specially useful were the references he included:
+This repository was inspired by [Injae Park's YouTube video](https://www.youtube.com/watch?v=GXFxiEVAmfI) and [repository](https://github.com/PowerBIPark/PowerBI_MQueryTest) on how to version control Power BI, his research and code is a corner stone of this project; specially useful were the references he included:

 - Imke Feldman's [post on expression evaluate](https://www.thebiccountant.com/2018/05/17/automatically-create-function-record-for-expression-evaluate-in-power-bi-and-power-query/) came particularly handy when dealing with documentation.
 - Kim Burgess' [repository, m-tools,](https://www.thebiccountant.com/2018/05/17/automatically-create-function-record-for-expression-evaluate-in-power-bi-and-power-query/) was very useful when defining the usage of the functions and the readme file.